sebs-scholarship/Blog/_posts/2021-02-08-writing-winning-applications.md

 **Action-** describe the steps you took to accomplish the task
 **Result-** describe the outcome of the situation and actions you took

-Using specific examples and, if needed, what you learned from them adds depth and life into responses, and automatically adds that valuable element of personality and uniqueness.
+Using specific examples and, if needed, what you learned from them adds depth and life into responses and automatically adds that valuable element of personality and uniqueness.

 ## 4. Ask for editors